eileenlimur/rose_rocket_challenge/README.md

 # Dispatcher

 Dispatcher is a simple truck driver dispatch managing app created for the Rose Rocket summer coding challenge.
 It records Dropoff, Pickup and Other tasks on a basic calendar interface and allows for editing and deletion.
-It was made using Create React App and is my first app made from scratch since I began learning to code 3 months ago.
+It was made using Create React App.

-Some basic user stories were fulfilled but many were not.
+Some user stories were not completed.
 The unfulfilled requirements were:
--If a new task conflicts with existing task times, the application should give me the option to overwrite the existing conflicting task(s).
-  -instead the app overwrites without asking -predicting and preventing edge cases
--all of Part B
+-when a task is being edited, it does not offer the option to overwrite currently existing tasks if the task times overlap -no driver spreadsheet report functionality has been added

+## Dependencies

+-React
+-React-DOM
+-Classnames

 ## Available Scripts